jovibor/HexCtrl/README.md

 ```cpp
 void ClearData();
 ```
-Clears data from the **Hex Control** view, not touching data itself.
+Clears data from the **HexControl** view, not touching data itself.

 ### [](#)SetEditMode
 ```cpp